sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

 Before testing the installation, close and reopen your Anaconda/Command prompt.

-If the metadata of 1AQ1 is printed, you have successfully intalled mmtfPyspark.
+If the metadata of 1AQ1 are printed, you have successfully intalled mmtf-pyspark.

 Launch Jupyter Notebook
 ~~~~~~~~~~~~~~~~~~~~~~~